 Playa de Oro Beach is a certified Blue Flag beach, so it has clean waters, plus clear sands, soft waves (most of the time) and follows a number of requirements that insure your well-being and enjoyment as well as protecting the environment, including land and sea life.
-It features emerald-green waters and inviting clear sands on a medium width swath that extends south past the mouth of the Pitillal River.
+It features emerald-green waters and inviting clear sands on a medium width swath that extends south until the mouth of the Pitillal River.

 The beach’s name derives from one of the first hotels built in this area of the city, called Hotel Playa de Oro.
 It’s 15 minutes, 6km, approximately 4 miles from the main square in downtown Puerto Vallarta.
 There’s easy public access through Av.
 Las Águilas, the one that goes along the north side of Hotel Krystal, with the big potato sculptures, turn right on Las Garzas and then left on Quetzal street.
 You’ll find a small picturesque arts and crafts market, with little souvenirs and things you might need at the beach, including sunblock and more.